 A new way to scale your servers on AWS is with Auto Scaling Group.
 A single instance may not be enough for some applications, but managing many instances can prove to be difficult.
-With an Auto Scaling Group, you can use Amazon Elastic Compute Cloud (Amazon EC2) capacity management services to automatically launch and terminate Amazon EC2 instances based on user-defined policies.
+With an Auto Scaling Group, you can use Amazon Elastic Compute Cloud (Amazon EC2) capacity management services to automatically launch and terminate Amazon EC2 instances based on User policies.
 You get the best of both worlds!

 What is an Auto Scaling Group?